 1. Look for Tiered Offers

-And sometimes Quest offers to include a second threshold to unlock a larger bonus (see example below).
+Sometimes Quest offers to include a second threshold to unlock a larger bonus.

-For a full-time driver who’s going to complete 55 trips anyway, it’s probably worth it to be sure to meet all the requirements and take home the extra $100.
+For a full-time driver who’s going to drive a substantial amount anyway, it’s probably worth it to be sure to meet all the requirements and take home the extra $100.

 2. Pursue Quest and Boost Promotions at the Same Time